 In the outdoor condenser unit, the refrigerant is—you guessed it—condensed.
 As the refrigerant is condensed, its heat is released into the air outside.
 This process simply continues until desired temperatures are met in your home.
 Know what happens if there is not enough refrigerant in your air conditioning system?
 Well, it’s not pretty!

 The Effects of Low Refrigerant Levels

 If you don’t have the right amount of refrigerant in your air conditioning system, then you are not going to be able to cool your home successfully.
 Your air conditioner will struggle to remove a sufficient amount of heat from the air in your home.
-That will lead to longer run times and more expensive cooling costs—and that’s the best case scenario.
+That will lead to longer run times and more expensive cooling costs—and that’s the best-case scenario.

 If your air conditioner really starts to struggle with low refrigerant levels, then it may begin to short cycle.
 That means it will run only briefly, then shut right back down.
-Not only does this waste energy, but it also puts your system at increased risk of damages.
+Not only does this waste energy, but it also puts your system at an increased risk of damages.
 Your system may also start to develop ice and, when that happens, the coil becomes insulated.
 This makes it harder still for your air conditioner to do its job of cooling your home.

 We Pinpoint Leaks and Fix Them the Right Way

 You can’t just seal up a refrigerant leak on your own.
 Chances are, you wouldn’t even be able to find the leak to do so.
 We can pinpoint the source of the leak in order to resolve it completely.
 Don’t risk destroying your compressor by forcing it to run on a low refrigerant charge.